Two sessions of CYRE classes are offered each Sunday, September - May:

-IMPORTANT: Nursery care will move from its current location in the front office area to the Education Wing sometime during the summer of 2014.
-At that time, it will be offered in the Emerson Room, formerly used as the RE Preschool classroom.
+IMPORTANT: Nursery care has moved from its long-time location in the front office area to the Education Wing effective September 2014.
+It is now offered in the Emerson Room, formerly used as the RE Preschool classroom.

 Preschool and Early Elementary—SpiritPlay